Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 It’s an acronym for mame/beans (豆), goma/sesame (胡麻), wakame/seaweed (わかめ), yasai/vegetables (野菜), sakana/fish (魚), shiitake/mushrooms (しいたけ), and imo/potatoes (芋).
 This phrase also spells out “the grandchild is kind” phonetically.

-Not only is this term catchy, but it’s also basically a call to return to the traditional Japanese meal and dietary intakes.
+Not only is this term catchy, but it’s also basically a call to return to the traditional Japanese meal and dietary intake.

 So what’s all the fuss about these foods?

-- Sesame: Includes other nuts such as almond, chestnut, peanuts, and gingko nuts.
+- Sesame: Includes other nuts such as almonds, chestnuts, peanuts, and ginkgo nuts.
 Nuts are high in protein, minerals, and antioxidant properties.

-- Vegetables: Vegetables, especially leafy greens and red and yellow vegetables are full of essential nutrients.
-The Japanese Ministry of Labor recommends a daily intake of 350 g (12.3 oz) and American CDC recommends 2-3 cups of vegetables a day.
+- Vegetables: Vegetables, especially leafy greens and red and yellow vegetables, are full of essential nutrients.
+The Japanese Ministry of Labor recommends a daily intake of 350 g (12.3 oz), and American CDC recommends 2-3 cups of vegetables daily.

-- Fish: Oily fish such as sardines, mackerel, and anchovies are especially high in essential amino acids and omega-3 fatty acids.
+- Fish: Oily fish such as sardines, mackerel, and anchovies are exceptionally high in essential amino acids and omega-3 fatty acids.
 These are said to help reduce cholesterol levels.

 - Mushrooms: Mushrooms are available year-round and easily incorporated into any dish.
-They are especially high in vitamin D, which helps regulate the amount of calcium and phosphate in the body.
+They are high in vitamin D, which helps regulate the body’s calcium and phosphate.

-- Potatoes: Starchy tubers such as potatoes, sweet potatoes, and yams are high in fiber, vitamin C and aid digestion.
+- Potatoes: Starchy tubers such as potatoes, sweet potatoes, and yams are high in fiber and vitamin C and aid digestion.

 Cooking Techniques